 - Children and youth climbing times are from 1:00 – 10:00 pm during the week and all opening hours on the weekends.

 Please note RavenWood Boulders is a cashless business, so a debit or credit card is required.

 Suitable Age: 3+

 This is a great place to bring the kids when they are bursting with energy.
-At Airhouse they can jump until their heart’s content for a two-hour session.
-There are several options available to you depending on your child’s age.
+At Airhouse, they can jump to their heart’s content for a 1.5-hour session.
+Several options are available to you, depending on your child’s age and interest.

-- All participants must wear grippy socks (you can bring your own or purchase at the front desk for $4.00 per pair)
+- All participants must wear grippy socks (you can bring your own or purchase them at the front desk)